Erotemic/sm64-random-assets/README.rst

 large continuous sections of the same color.
 Naively randomizing every pixel does not generate data well suited for PNG compression.

-I have tested that I can complete a 16 star run on the original hardware, so I think all of the crashes have been resolved by reducing texture sizes.
+I have verified that I cen enter every major stage and complete every bowser fight, so I think all of the crashes have been resolved by reducing texture sizes.
+I have completed a 16 star run on real N64 hardware with this.

 Development